csegura/portera/readme.md

 ## Portera configuration

 - `host` where portera server is running by default if not specified http://localhost:3001
-- `obj` the object to use by default console
+- `obj` the object to use by default `console`
 - `performance` time in ms to obtain data performance by default 0 that is disabled

 ## Portera server

-**portera** sererver runs on port 3001 by default, you can change this using an argument when execute portera, see below. once running you can open your favorite browser using portera address http://<portera_server_ip>:3001
+**portera** server runs on port 3001 by default, you can change this using an argument when execute portera, see below.
+Once running you can open your favorite browser using portera address http://<portera_server_ip>:3001

 Run portera server